daniel-zarzeczny/jigson/README.md

 | <code>&#124;&#124;</code> | OR | <code>firstName=John&#124;&#124;age>20</code> |

 ### Known limitations :warning:
 At most one logical operator might be used in a single filter expression.
-In other words you must use only one `&&` or `||` in your expressions.
+In other words you must use at most one `&&` or `||` in your expressions.

 So these are NOT supported expression:
 * `age>20||firstName=John||lastName=Snow`